lext-next/lext-lubuntu-artwork/README.md

 For most use cases this will suffice.
 If you explictly need an earlier version (as available on te source URL), and want to use this you need to tweak the PKGBUILD file, as described on the original 'lubuntu-artwork' page on AUR.

 Or ask for a specific version of this AUR package.

+## Changes with the upstream package
+The upstream package is used by the Lubuntu distribution, which has more `artwork` artefacts than required by LXQt.
+This package targets only LXQt, and the following parts are excluded:
+* grub
+* Kvantum
+* plymouth
+* sddm
+* newt